 John Doe “Keeper”

-The answer is, of course, yes to all of the above.
-Since his self-titled debut in 1990, John Doe has been whittling away at his songs and his identity.
+The answer is, of course, all of the above.
+Since his self-titled debut in 1990, John Doe has been whittling away at both his songs and his identity.
 For most of the 90s and early 00s, he bounced from tiny indie label to indie label like a legendary, vintage car to parade out once a year before the owner realizes that the purchase requires long term investment and maintenance.
 Most of these records were darn good.
 A couple were better than that.
 But none crossed over from “Indie” or “Alt Country,” in spite of the critical support and public praise from the many famous John Doe fans.
 Some of the records were more Folksy.
 Some were more Nashville.
 Some sounded like later X records.
 On each album, female singers would step in for some of Exene’s parts.
 It all had the feeling of restlessness.
 Until, eventually, on the other side of fifty, John Doe settled in.
 By 2005, he landed at Yep Roc Records, a label he could stick with and a label that was in for the haul.
 And it was there that he found his mission: To write love songs where the people in the songs are actually loved.

 johndoekeeper.jpg

-“Keeper” from 2011, is John Doe’s ninth solo album (exclusive from his work with The Knitters and his album billed alongside Jill Sobule).
+“Keeper” from 2011, is John Doe’s ninth solo album (not counting his work with The Knitters and his album alongside Jill Sobule).
 He struck a deal with Producer Dave Way, who had mixed and engineered many big records for artists in his area code, like Fiona Apple and Sheryl Crow.
 Way offered to record Doe in a proper studio for a flat fee, regardless of how long it took.
 For many years, John Doe had lived hand to mouth.
 He would tour and then write and record in short spurts when a label or patron would get him a small advance.
 “Keeper” would be different.
 For the first time in at least twenty years, he had the time to write the songs and stories he wanted to since and the space to fill them with all the empathy and heart he could muster.
 He would be fifty eight when it was released.
 He’d remarried.
 He had three daughters.
 He didn’t live in L.A. anymore.
 Nothing about him was on fire.
 There was no storm.
-To the contrary, on “Keeper,” was happy and in love.
+To the contrary, on “Keeper” Doe was happily in love.

 You’ve taken off